lstarrsmith/xlsx_parsing-/README.md

 * I usually prefer to employ a testing engine like Minitest for Ruby projects, but I was under a bit of a time crunch and didn't have the bandwidth to allow for proper testing design.
-* Apologies for the lack of a Git history; I'm incredibly comfortable using Git for team projects but it wasn't necessary to push incremental updates as I was using another service to save and branch locally.
 * I explored 3-4 other .xlsx parsers.
 This gave me the best interface and it made the File.io process nearly seamless
 * Check out the Report class in /public/ruby_classes/report.rb -> Much refactoring left to do but it's pretty powerful
 * I'd like to spend more time refactoring the server file, and hopefully creating more classes (before I build out more features!) to handle data transfer/ calculation on the server side